mechaminds111/WRO/README.md

 # WRO 2026 Future Engineers

 ## Team
-MechaMinds, Srednja škola Tina Ujevića, Kutina, Croatia,
+MechaMinds, Srednja škola Tina Ujevića, Kutina, Croatia
 <br><br><br>
 At first we were classmates who didnt't talk much, but when we decided to come together as a team for a robotics competiton, everything changed.
 Now we are friends who love spending time together and most importantly, we are a **team** that is ready to overcome every challenge.